FAQ

 Q: Why are you so keen on finding errors and inconsistencies?

 A: I'm not a nitpicker who keeps looking for missing rank pips, but I rather pay attention to continuity on a more general level.
-For instance, I would have appreciated if there had been at least a bit of continuity to TNG when the DS9 Trills were created, if it had been decided to make NX-01 look like a genuine 22nd century design instead of an Akira-esque travesty and if Roberto Orci had refrained from including the idiotic "Delta Vega" reference.
-And all this is certainly overshadowed by the biggest and most predictable misfire in the history of Trek, the Discovery Klingons.
+For instance, I would have appreciated if there had been at least a bit of continuity to TNG when the DS9 Trills were created, if it had been decided to make NX-01 look like a genuine 22nd century design instead of an Akira knock-off and if Roberto Orci had refrained from including the idiotic "Delta Vega" reference.
+And all this is certainly overshadowed by the biggest and most predictable misfire in the history of Trek, the awful Discovery Klingons.

 Q: Why do you always bash TPTB, the writers, the Star Trek Art Department or the VFX companies for crappy work?